theplanetbrief.com /invest/

 What do green gilts finance?

 The UK Green Financing Framework sets out eligible categories for green financing.
 These include clean transportation, renewable energy, energy efficiency, pollution prevention and control, living and natural resources, climate change adaptation, and green buildings.
 The government reports on allocation and impact through green financing reporting.
+For the wider UK bond market context, compare this with our guide to green bonds in the UK.

 Green gilts do not mean each investor owns a specific wind farm, railway upgrade or energy-efficiency project.
 They are use-of-proceeds bonds.
 The government commits to allocating an amount equivalent to the proceeds to eligible spending and reporting against the framework.